 Perfectionism Therapy Helps Instill Self-Compassion And Self-Acceptance

 Perfectionism is hard to overcome because it’s usually the result of deeply held beliefs that have been with you since childhood.
 Without realizing it, you may have internalized messages that unless you were "perfect" and "the best", you would never be good enough.
-These messages negatively impact your self-worth, making it hard to nurture close relationships or appreciate everything you have already accomplished.
+These messages negatively impact your self-worth, making it hard to nurture close relationships or appreciate everything you've already accomplished.

-At the heart of perfectionism therapy is helping you develop a stronger sense of self that is rooted and anchored in your inner soul, not external factors like success, achievement, fame, or relationships
+Atthe heart of perfectionism therapy is helping you develop a stronger sense of self that is rooted and anchored in your inner soul, not external factors like success, achievement, fame, or relationships

 With perfectionism disorder treatment, you can learn how to cultivate lasting self-compassion and a loving, nurturing relationship with yourself that isn’t dependent on outer accomplishments.